 It is repetition that will continue to reinforce the more functional pathways that you are laying down.
 Don’t stop.

 When you no longer have anxiety and anger controlling your life, you can engage in your life with zeal.
 Maslow’s Miss is the ultimate paradox of the human existence.
 It is not that you will get rid of anxiety and frustration.
 It is that they no longer control you.
 You will connect with yourself, family, friends, and the essence of your existence.
 Adversity, including chronic pain, will not control you.
-New brain pathways will be created.
-It has been astounding how much of an effect this approach has had in decreasing my patients’ pain.
-I would never have predicted this sequence ten years ago.
+New neural networks will be created.
+Connect to yourself and step into your new life.